deadlysyntax/stat_of_the_union/readme.md

 Please let me know about any issues, ideas or requests you have by logging a new comment here https://github.com/deadlysyntax/stat_of_the_union/issues

 ******
 # !
-Stop reading here if you're not a nerd
+Stop reading here unless you're a nerd
 ******

 # Bot Management Framwework